State of Texas

 Policy 22: HUB Participation

-Issuers are required to make a good faith effort to achieve
+Issuers are required to make a good faith effort to

-33% participation by HUB firms in the underwriting and issuance of debt.
+achieve 33% participation by HUB firms in the underwriting and issuance of debt.

 Issuers should also encourage underwriters to make similar good faith efforts

-in include HUB participation in syndicates for competitive sales.
+with including HUB participation in syndicates for competitive sales.

 Policy 23: Bond Counsel